EFForg/privacybadger/README.md

 We have a few different types of tests:

-* We use [unit tests](/doc/tests.md#unit-tests) for testing smaller pieces of code behave as expected.
+* We use [unit tests](/doc/tests.md#unit-tests) for confirming that smaller pieces of code behave as expected.
 * [Functional tests](/doc/tests.md#functional-tests) test the UI and that things integrate together properly.
-* [Travi-CI](/doc/tests.md#travis-ci) runs all these automatically for every pull request on both Chrome and Firefox.
+* [Travis CI](/doc/tests.md#travis-ci) runs all these automatically for every pull request on both Chrome and Firefox.

 ## License
 Privacy Badger is licensed under the GPLv3.
 See LICENSE for more details